Experts worry about how US will see next Covid-19 surge coming

 As more people take rapid COVID-19 tests at home, fewer people are getting the gold-standard tests that the government relies on for case counts.

-The Centers for Disease Control and Prevention will soon use fewer labs to look for new variants.
+The Centres for Disease Control and Prevention will soon use fewer labs to look for new variants.

 Health officials are increasingly focusing on hospital admissions, which rise only after a surge has arrived.